 To make the loukoumades: After the batter has rested, uncover but don’t stir.

-Heat the oil in deep pan.
+Heat the oil in a deep pan.
 It should be hot but not smoking.
 Keep a glass of water close by, dip a tablespoon in and then into the batter and slowly pour a small quantity into the hot oil.
 Continue this action until the pan is filled with loukoumades.
 Fry for about 1 minute until they get a nice golden colour.
-Flip and fry for another minute aprox., then remove, with a slotted spoon, onto a plate lined with paper towel, to drain any excess oil.
+Flip and fry for another minute approx., then remove, with a slotted spoon, onto a plate lined with paper towel, to drain any excess oil.

 Uncover the bowl and don’t stir the dough.
 Heat the oil in a fryer.
 It must get hot but not smoking.
 With a wet spoon, drop tablespoons of the mixture.
 Follow the same procedure until the surface of the oil is filled with loukoumades.
 Fry one side for 1 minute until they become golden-brown.
 Then flip and fry them for 1 more minute and remove them onto kitchen paper.